🚨 STATUS UPDATE: March 24, 2026

 What Is the Corporate Transparency Act?

-The Corporate Transparency Act requires certain domestic and foreign entities registered to do business in the United States to report beneficial ownership information.
+The Corporate Transparency Act requires certain domestic and foreign entities registered to do business in the United States to report beneficial ownership information directly to FinCEN.
+This is a separate obligation from the Residential Real Estate Rule - it applies to the entity itself, regardless of whether a real estate transaction is involved.

 Entities commonly used in Washington real estate transactions that may be subject to reporting include: